ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 where $$[Target - OldEstimate]$$ is an *error* in the estimate, which is reduced by taking a step towards the (possibly noisy) target value.
 The step-size parameter is generally denoted by $$\alpha$$ or $$\alpha_t (a)$$.

+For some examples of Python implementations of Bandit Problems, <a href="https://acfpeacekeeper.github.io/github-pages/rl/2024/03/27/k-armed-Bandit-Problems.html" onerror="this.href='http://localhost:4000/rl/2024/03/27/k-armed-Bandit-Problems.html'">see here</a>.

-## Section 2.5: Tracking a Non-stationary Problem
+### Section 2.5: Tracking a Non-stationary Problem

 When reward probabilities change over time, it makes sense to give more weight to recent rewards than to those receive long ago.
 This can be done by using a constant step-size parameter, e.g., for updating an average $$Q_n$$ of the $$n - 1$$ past rewards w.h.t.: